ChenZhongPu/data-structure-swufe/book/src/fundamentals/alg.md

 long elapse = Duration.between(start, end).toMillis();
 ```

+> A more robust and comprehensive approach in Java is to use [JMH](https://github.com/openjdk/jmh), and the usage of it is out of the scope of this book.

 ### Python
 In Python, several modules can be used to deal with time/date, including `time`, `datetime`.
 But note that `time.time()` returns a float number representing the current time in seconds since the Epoch.
 You can use either of the following code to compute the elapsing time in milliseconds: